Niche-Squad/APSC-5984-ADS/labs/lab_01/readme.md

 After installing VS Code, you can open it and install the following required extensions:

-- `WSL`: (Windows users ONLY) This extension allows you to open a terminal in WSL from VS Code.
+- `WSL`: (Required for Windows users) This extension allows you to open a terminal in WSL from VS Code.
 - `Python`: This extension adds rich support for Python to VS Code, including features such as IntelliSense, linting, debugging, code navigation, code formatting, Jupyter notebook support, refactoring, variable explorer, test explorer, snippets, and more.
 - `Pylance`: This extension provides a fast, feature-rich language server for Python to check your code for errors and provide code completion.
 - `Jupyter`: This extension allows you to run Jupyter Notebook in VS Code.